core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 }
 ~~~~

-CBOR diagnostic notation: 1180
+CBOR diagnostic notation: 1880

-CBOR encoding: 19 049c
+CBOR encoding: 19 0758

 ### Name as identityref

-Alternatively, an identityref may be encoded using a name as defined in {{RFC7951}} section 6.8.
+Alternatively, an identityref MAY be encoded using a name as defined in {{RFC7951}} section 6.8.
 When names are used, identityref MUST be encoded using a CBOR text string data item (major type 3).
-If the identity is defined in another module than the leaf node containing the identityref value, the namespace-qualified form MUST be used.
+If the identity is defined in different module than the leaf node containing the identityref value, the namespace-qualified form MUST be used.
 Otherwise, both the simple and namespace-qualified forms are permitted.
 Names and namespaces are defined in {{RFC7951}} section 4.

 The following example shows the encoding of the identity 'iana-if-type:ethernetCsmacd' using its name.
 This example is described in {{identityref-with-sid}}.